kirso/KirillSo.com/src/pages/about.md

 #### Code

-I am currently in the middle of studying part-time.
 A lot of my friends raised eyebrows and asked why would I do that in the era of ChatGPT and the possibility of hiring others.
 I plan to write an article on why I think learning is worth it.
-But TL;DR is that there is to cultivate a [builder's mindset](https://builders.genagorlin.com/p/the-builders-mindset-a-way-out-of) to generate things that AI won’t ever be able to do.
+But TL;DR is that I am a proponent of [builder's mindset](https://builders.genagorlin.com/p/the-builders-mindset-a-way-out-of).

 #### Design